AsaTyr2018/VirtualBank/README.md

 ## Quickstart
 1. Clone the repository and install dependencies for the middleware prototype: `cd app/middleware && npm install`.
 2. Start the TypeScript Fastify server locally with `npm run dev` (listens on `http://localhost:8080`).
+3. Bootstrap the new frontend shell with `cd app/frontend && npm install` followed by `npm run dev` (served from `http://localhost:5173`).
-3. Alternatively, use Docker Compose to run the middleware stack: `docker compose -f middleware-compose.yml up --build`.
+4. Alternatively, use Docker Compose to run the middleware stack: `docker compose -f middleware-compose.yml up --build`.
-4. Launch the data store foundation locally with `docker compose -f apps/datastore/datastore-compose.yml up --build` when you want PostgreSQL, Redis, Kafka, ClickHouse, and MinIO services that mirror the reference architecture.
+5. Launch the data store foundation locally with `docker compose -f apps/datastore/datastore-compose.yml up --build` when you want PostgreSQL, Redis, Kafka, ClickHouse, and MinIO services that mirror the reference architecture.
-5. Explore the design blueprints in [`docs/designing/design.md`](docs/designing/design.md) to understand the planned player journeys and backend integrations.
+6. Explore the design blueprints in [`docs/designing/design.md`](docs/designing/design.md) to understand the planned player journeys and backend integrations.

 ## Highlights
 - **Best-in-class UX** with responsive, accessible interfaces and gamified feedback loops.